YourePrettyGood/PseudoreferencePipeline/README.md

 ## Optional dependency (for PSEUDOFASTA task)
 1. BEDtools (tested with 2.23.0+, should work with 2.3.0+)

+## Works in progress
+1. Integration of FreeBayes (depends on GNU Parallel and a bit of fancy vcflib path-work)

 ## Usage
 This pipeline semi-automates the process of alignment and variant calling for both DNAseq and RNAseq datasets.
 The modular design is such that you can diagnose problems occurring at most steps by looking at that module's log.
 We also take advantage of SLURM task arrays in order to make alignment and variant calling among many samples paralellized across a cluster.